ProjectRecommend/docs/design-docs/Rajdeep/srsFile.md

 * Other non functional requirements

 ### Product Scope<a name="introduction-product-scope"></a>
-Offline Music Recommendation is an area of application development that is yet to be fully explorer as there has not been enough attempts to develop a software to fulfil this need.
+Offline Music Recommendation is an area of application development that is yet to be fully explored as there has not been enough attempts to develop a software to fulfil this need.
 Browsing over the internet one may get enough music recommenders online but that is really catch here, they are mostly **_online_**.
 Here our development team is trying to build an **_offline_** music recommender application to fulfil users need of getting music suggestions based on their already present music collection.

-Offline Music recommendation will involve recommendation of familiar songs and familiar genres of music available both on the internet and also on our mac or pcs.
+Offline Music recommendation will involve recommendation of familiar songs and familiar genres of music available both on the internet and from offline library

 Recommendation will involve suggestions based on the tags present for a particular song.
 This would mean that we would have to update the tags or in general the metadata of the song incase they are not appropriate.